festim-dev/FESTIM/docs/source/userguide/boundary_conditions.rst

 Imposing the flux
 ^^^^^^^^^^^^^^^^^

-When the flux needs to be imposed on a boundary, use the :code:`FluxBC` class.
+When the flux needs to be imposed on a boundary, use the :class:`festim.FluxBC` class.

 .. code-block:: python